MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 2. Select **Enable now**.
 3. Refresh your browser, and then create a new invoice proposal.

-A default value of four subtasks will default for all legal entities once the feature is enabled.
+A default value of 4 subtasks will default for all legal entities once the feature is enabled.
 This value can be modified within the **Project management and accounting parameters** page under the **Invoicing** tab for the parameter of **Number of subtasks for invoice proposal creation in batch**.

 > [!NOTE]
 > The Project invoice proposal performance feature does not address invoicing when billing rules are used.